 I really like the look of aviators, but this was the first pair I was actually able to wear.
 No question, of course I bought them.
 Sure, it was kind of difficult to see through them, but it was night time after all.
 Sunglasses are supposed to be worn when the sun is out, right?

 Well, next morning came and I was still in love with the glasses.
 However, while sporting them at breakfast, I realized that still I could only barely see through them.
 My husband on the other hand, could see his reflection in them quite well.
 Can you see him too?

 There went the dream of me and my aviators.
 Take it from me: Don’t buy sunglasses at night time!

 By afternoon I had picked up another pair already, another girly style.
 Surprisingly, they have lasted for a few months now and I also haven’t lost them yet 😉

-A home-made version is actually quite easy to create with egg roll or spring roll sheets and to make them healthier they can be baked instead of deep-fried.
+A home-made version is actually quite easy to create with egg roll or spring roll sheets.
+Plus, to make them healthier, they can be baked instead of deep-fried.

 - 12 egg roll/spring roll wrappers

 - 50 ml vegetable oil